CyberSecuriTim/ad-configuration/README.md

     - Assign the credentials for the VM's administrator account (make a note of them)
     - Select TCP port 3389 as an allowed inbound port (this will facilitate Remote Desktop connection to this VM)
+        - Ignore the security warning message for now, we will address it and harden this VM more later 😅
     - Confirm your licensing to use the Windows Server operating system.
       - Simply check both boxes.